Meet the Treasurer

 He also serves as administrator of the state’s Unclaimed Property Program, Future Scholar 529 College Savings Plan and Palmetto ABLE Savings Program, which provides eligible individuals with disabilities the opportunity to save and invest money while maintaining eligibility for important needs-based benefits.

-Since taking office, he has returned more than $335 million in unclaimed funds to South Carolinians – more than all previous state treasurers combined – and has guided the Future Scholar 529 College Savings Plan to more than quadruple in size, with more than 223,000 accounts and total assets under management in excess of $5.7 billion.
-With more than 3,000 account holders and $30.7 million assets under management, the Palmetto ABLE Savings Plan has become one of the fastest growing plans in the nation.
+Since taking office, he has returned more than $365 million in unclaimed funds to South Carolinians – three times more than all previous state treasurers combined – and has guided the Future Scholar 529 College Savings Plan to more than quadruple in size, with more than 230,000 accounts and total assets under management in excess of $6.5 billion.
+With more than 3,300 account holders and $38.4 million assets under management, the Palmetto ABLE Savings Plan has become one of the fastest growing plans in the nation.

 Loftis is a fierce advocate for greater accountability, transparency and fiscal management in state government.
 As Treasurer, he has championed a number of causes for the benefit of state government and all South Carolinians, including financial education in K-12 schools.
 He has been a consistent leader in resisting mandates from unelected bodies, especially as it relates to public pension reform, overreaching regulations that harm taxpayers and states, and more recently, the increased emphasis on ESG.